 Likely letters do not guarantee admission.
 The only thing that can do that is an official offer.
 A likely letter only indicates to a student that they have a high chance of getting an offer.

 Receiving a likely letter is rare.
 The majority of students who ultimately receive offers do not get them.
-They are used to targeting only the highest performing students and recruited athletes.
+They usually only target the highest-performing students and recruited athletes.

 The main difference between the two is that an early write is a formal offer of admission, while a likely letter is not.
 Students who receive early writes receive offers before the official decision date.

-Likely letters are an important tool schools use to attract top applicants, but they are rare and the vast majority of students will not receive them.
+Likely letters are an important tool schools use to attract top applicants, but they are rare, and most students will not receive them.
 Do not worry if you don’t get one!
-While all Ivy League schools send them out, there are many schools that don't, and among those that do each have their own policy as to who will get the letters.
+While all Ivy League schools send them out, many schools don't, and among those that do, each has its policy as to who will get the letters.

 To improve your chance of receiving a likely letter, it can be worthwhile to hire a tutor or seek the help of a knowledgeable admissions expert who can help your application stand out.